guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 Offset-based pagination is one of the most common pagination styles.
 It is used when a user wants to retrieve a specific number of records from an API.

-Offset-based pagination involves specifying two additional parameters:
+Offset-based pagination involves specifying additional parameters:
 - a **numeric offset** (typically the number of records to skip), and
 - a **limit** (the number of records to fetch) in API requests.